 “As such, Litecoin [functions as] an excellent coin for pure payments [while also] always being open to deploying innovations,” she continued.

-Advantages and Disadvantages of Litecoin
+Advantages of Litecoin

 In a snapshot, Litecoin’s novel mining algorithm processes virtually instant transactions with near-zero transaction fees to anyone in the world.
 With minimal trade-off, the platform hosts great scalability and above-grade security without sacrificing its status as a decentralized platform.

 “Litecoin has been one of the most resilient cryptocurrencies during times of economic turmoil,” said Fraser Matthews, president at NetCoins, Canada’s first fully regulated, publicly owned crypto exchange.
 “This is likely due to Litecoin’s low price point, which makes it a more affordable option for investors during tough economic times.”

 As one of the first cryptocurrencies, Matthews notes another invaluable asset unique to Litecoin that keeps the first true altcoin relevant in a notoriously volatile market: “Litecoin has a large and loyal community of supporters,” he said.
 “They have been critical in helping Litecoin to grow and prosper [and are] likely to continue to be a major force in the cryptocurrency’s future.”

 Harry Turner, founder of investing education website the Sovereign Investor, points to a double-edged sword to Litecoin’s accessibility.

 “One of the original aims of Litecoin was to make the mining process more accessible to a wider group of people, including individuals,” Turner said, an effort that is highlighted by the protocol’s ability to run on consumer-grade hardware.
 This aspect leveled the playing field between small and large-scale miners, which in turn spread the Litecoin supply across a wider pool of investors in hopes of creating a more decentralized version of Bitcoin, he said.